Table of contents

 Window-mounted air conditioners are used to cool single rooms.
 They are installed in an open window with the cool air return system on the inside and the hot air exhaust turned outside.

-Before purchasing a window unit, check for an ENERGY STAR®-rating.
+TIP!
+Before purchasing a window unit, check for an ENERGY STAR®rating.

 These models use approximately 10% less energy than comparable units and include digital thermostats, multiple cooling speeds, programmable timers, and other features that enable better control over operation and energy use (source).